Dr. Zooch Mercury Little Joe

 Flight:

-T' rocket was loaded with a B6-4 and placed on t' pad.
-Avast, me proud beauty!
-Blimey!
-At ignition, it streaked up straight and was lost t' my sight except for t' smoke trail.
-Ahoy!
-Blimey!
+T' rocket be loaded with a B6-4 and placed on t' pad.
+At ignition, me hearties, it streaked up straight and was lost t' my sight except for t' smoke trail.
 Then t' chute opened up and I followed it down t' what seemed like a good landing.

 Upon examinin' t' rocket though, shiver me timbers, t' landin' was marred by a popped fin.
+Ahoy!
 It will be easy t' fix and it will fly again but I did nay get t' fly it again this day.

 A video o' t' flight can be seen here.